[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 Ans – c)

 Pinky and Chinky are partners in firm.
-They share their profit in a 2:3 ratio: The accountant of the firm, finalized the Profit and Loss and capital account, and presented the accounts to them.
+They share their profit in a ratio of 2:3.
+The accountant of the firm, finalized the Profit and Loss and capital account, and presented the accounts to them.
 Pinky disagreed with accounts because Pinky’s capital account showed a negative balance.
 Pinky is in doubt, this can not happen.
 Give your opinion.

 a) Pinky is wrong